 In the most recent reports, there more than 2,300 active tech startups and scaleups, over 400 Multinationals and 280+ innovation hubs.
 However there are is also a significant number of insolvencies among start-ups.
 Tech is undoubtedly on the rise in Ireland with many success stories – however start-up land is never a walk in the park.

 In more recent times, Remote working has now become the norm.
 The adoption of platforms such as Zoom has become common place for many in and out of tech.
 The majority of tech workers in Ireland have had to rework their lifestyle to accommodate remote working.

 By software development, we mean the overarching industry here.
 With many software development companies and roles, in Ireland – this is a key component of the industry.
 IoT (Internet of things) for example is a ripe area for growth in the Irish context.

-We released a post for the tech trends in 2020 but of course, that was pre-lockdown.
+We released a post for the tech trends in 2022.
 Seeing the bigger trends, especially in the context of Irish history with tech – gives a great insight to where we are going (Who knows exactly but it is changing and fast!)..
 What’s next?